sbgn/sbgn.github.io/pages/software.md

 ### Editors without SBGN-ML support

-The editors that enable drawing in SBGN but do not support SBGN-ML format.
+The editors that enable drawing in SBGN but do not support SBGN-ML file format.

 <table style="width:560px">
 <thead>